Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 ## Prototyping & evolution

 {% caption that escalated quickly %}
-{% asset_img evolution.svg 650 285 "a people playing blocks until he build a castler 'a people playing blocks until he build a castler'" %}
+{% asset_img evolution.svg 650 285 "a people playing blocks until he build a castle 'a people playing blocks until he build a castle'" %}
 {% endcaption %}

 In my opinion the main advantage of Nuxt is how convenient it is to make a small prototype and build upon it until a first result.